A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: METHODS

-In addition we found that some of the SMILES strings deposited in RCSB PDB are incorrect such that all the bonds are labeled as single bonds.
+One thing that should be noted here is the source of the reference SMILES string.
+If the ligand is a small molecule with a CCD code or is a polymer with a BIRD (Biologically Interesting Molecule Reference Dictionary\cite{Berman2000}) code, we will query RCSB PDB for its reference SMILES.
+If the ligand is a polymer consisting only of alpha-amino acids, we will assume it is a simple non-cyclic peptide and generate a SMILES string based on its sequence information and amide-bond formation rules.
+Apparently, for the latter case, any mismatch between the inferred and reference structure does not mean the inferred structure is wrong - the ligand may just be a cyclic peptide or contain disulfide bonds.
+However, such structures will also be excluded as we are unable to verify its correctness automatically at this stage.
+For such cases, human inspection will be inevitable and it's beyond the scope of the workflow.
+In addition, we found that some of the SMILES strings deposited in RCSB PDB are incorrect such that all the bonds are labeled as single bonds.
 Most of these errors were caught by a geometric check for sp$^3$/sp$^2$/sp carbons.
 For these cases, we manually corrected the SMILES according to the original literature and use the corrected one to do the ligand fixing.
 The list of manually corrected SMILES can be found in the public Github repository.
-The bond order assignment, protonation states assigenment and hydrogen adding in the ligand fixing module are all performed with RDKit\cite{rdkit}.
+The bond-order assignment, protonation state assignment, and added hydrogens in the ligand-fixing module are all performed with RDKit\cite{rdkit} (version 2024.03.4).

-The last part of the PDBBind-Opt structural workflow is a refinement module in which the fixed ligand structure and protein structure are combined, followed by a constrained energy minimization with a well-established force field.
-AMBER14SB\cite{amber14} is used for the protein and OpenFF-2.1.0\cite{OpenFF2} together with Gasteiger charges are used for ligand.
-The coordinate constraints are applied to all atoms that are experimentally resolved, which means only positions of hydrogens (both on the ligand and protein) and atoms added by PDBFixer in the protein fixing module are allowed to be optimized.
+The last part of the HiQBind-WF structure preparation is a refinement module in which the fixed ligand structure and protein structure are combined, followed by a constrained energy minimization with a well-established force field.
+AMBER14SB\cite{amber14} is used for the protein and OpenFF-2.1.0\cite{OpenFF2} together with Gasteiger charges\cite{Gasteiger1978ANM} are used for the ligand.
+Coordinate constraints are applied to all atoms that are experimentally resolved, which means only positions of hydrogens (both on the ligand and protein) and atoms added by PDBFixer in the protein-fixing module are allowed to be optimized.
 We found this physically-based structural optimization is useful to resolve any remaining steric clashes between added atoms introduced by treating the protein and ligand structure separately in the previous structure fixing modules.
-Besides, hydrogen bonding network between the ligand and protein may also be optimized in this process.
+Additionally, the hydrogen-bonding network between the ligand and protein is also optimized in this process.
 The constrained energy minimization was performed with OpenMM 8.1.1\cite{openmm8} by setting masses of all constrained atoms to zero.
-These final fixed pairs of protein and ligand structures define the PDBBind-Opt dataset.